AbhishekGMV/Python-rookie-codes/VisitPatient/README.md

+A terminal based application to help achieve **Social Distancing** amid **COVID-19 pandemic**, in hospitals, in patient visiting activities.

 ### Description

-Idea of this project is to facilitate **Social Distancing** amid **COVID-19 pandemic**, in hospitals, in process of visiting a patient in a general ward.
-It avoids crowding of visitors in general ward, maintains hygiene and also avoids disturbing the other patient in any means. <br>
+Idea of this project is to avoid crowding of visitors in general ward, maintains hygiene and also avoids disturbing the other patient in any means. <br>
 Following steps occur in the process: <br>
   • Receptionist maintains information of the in-patients of the hospital. <br/>
   • Visitor enquires the receptionist about the patient, If the patient is admitted. <br/>